 It’s as an actress, though, that Bennet is superb, petite, and with a dancer’s flexibility and stamina, and gives a fine portrait of an alcoholic, drug ridden, physically jerky, desperate and proud star.
 But the play is all on the surface, making no attempt to give insight into the source of Judy’s personal anguish¸ and the repetitive plot is mainly a lot of her going for the bottle, or the pills, and reeling around with their effect.
 The suspense is mainly about will she or won’t she be able to get through her radio interview?
 Her performances?

 As Anthony, the brilliant actor Michael Cumpsty comes across well with a Scottish accent and tender caring for Judy.
 Handsome Tom Pelphrey’s wooden performance as the stud, Mickey, indicates that the casting director’s reasons for hiring him were as thin as Judy’s.

 I didn’t see Judy Garland come to life in End of the Rainbow, nor hear her voice nor her style.
-The show’s gotten some “rave” reviews and – full disclosure — the audience all around me seemed to love it, and gave Traci Bennet a standing ovation.
-But I found, in spite of Miss Bennet’s fine performance, the play was so thin, and the great songs and Garland delivery so attenuated, End of the Rainbow was disapointing.
+The show’s gotten some “rave” reviews and — full disclosure — the audience all around me seemed to love it, and gave Traci Bennet a standing ovation.
+But I found, in spite of Miss Bennet’s fine performance, the play was so thin, and the great songs and Garland delivery so attenuated, End of the Rainbow was disappointing.

-End of the Rainbow plays at the beautiful Belasco Theatre in Manhattan's mid-town, just east of Broadway.
-For information and tickets, click on live link of title.
+End of the Rainbow plays at the beautiful Belasco Theatre in Manhattan’s mid-town, just east of Broadway.